Configuring and sending email in Deacom

 Configuring Deacom for Azure email SSO

+When Email Provider is Microsoft, use this section.
 Once Azure is setup enter or verify the information in the Deacom fields listed below.
 Be sure to save after you have entered information.

 In System > Options > Email tab